boombipbass/nanoboxtangerineundoer/README.md

+for now for mac only, open in safari browser.

 with this .html file you can delete pads from sequences by uploading the preset.xml file into the webbrowser app and select the pads and sequences you want to delete.